Second order photon loops at finite temperature and charge renormalization: Charge Renormalization in QED at High Temperature

 Virtual photons are emitted and reabsorbed by electrons and tend to smear out charge distribution and correct the electron mass.
 The virtual fermion loops get polarized in electromagnetic fields, which act to damp the field.
-Renormalized electron mass and renormalized wavefunction have been already calculated in detail [36].
+Renormalized electron mass and renormalized wavefunction have been already calculated in detail [32].
 Vacuum polarization in a medium gives modification to electric charge and QED coupling constant.
 The electric charge couples with the medium through vacuum polarization get screened, and picks up thermal corrections accordingly.
-We derive an expression for the renormalized charge following Ref.
-[21] and using Eq.
-(11).
+We derive an expression for the renormalized charge following [21] and using (11).
 The electron charge renormalization constant up to the order $\alpha ^{2}$ can therefore be expressed as:

-Using $Z_{3}$, a corresponding value of QED\ coupling constant is obtained to be:
+Using $Z_{3}$, a corresponding expression for the renormalized QED\ coupling constant is obtained to be:

 It can be seen from the above equations that electron charge and hence the QED coupling constant gets smaller with an increased order of loops which clearly assures the renormalization of electron charge.
 This modification in the coupling constant can be used to determine changes in electromagnetic properties of medium.
+The leading two loop corrections to $Z_{3}$ and $ \alpha _{R}$\ come out to be $\frac{\alpha ^{2}}{6}\approx 8.88\times 10^{-6} $ at $T\sim m$.
+The values of the renormalization constant $Z_{3}$\ are plotted vs $T$\ in figure 2.
+A comparison between the one-loop and two-loop contribution is presented in figure 2 and is interesting to analyse.
+It can be seen from figure 2 that the major contributions at $T\geq m$\ come from the second order corrections.
+However, at $T$ sufficiently larger than $m$, there is a crossover between the one-loop and two-loop corrections with the second order contributions become more significant than the first order contributions around temperatures when $T\sim m$.
+Then the second order contributions exponentially increase beyond this temperature whereas the one loop contributions go up slowly.
+Since the second order contributions approach unity much rapidly, the higher order corrections may be expected to rise even faster than those for two-loop level.
+This may be due to problems with perturbative QED renormalization at finite temperature at higher orders.

+\FRAME{ftbpFU}{3.5172in}{2.4241in}{0pt}{\Qcb{Comparison of first order and second order contributions in all the temperature ranges for $Z_{3}$.}}{}{ fig2.eps}{\special{language "Scientific Word";type "GRAPHIC";maintain-aspect-ratio TRUE;display "USEDEF";valid_file "F";width 3.5172in;height 2.4241in;depth 0pt;original-width 3.4714in;original-height 2.3834in;cropleft "0";croptop "1";cropright "1";cropbottom "0";filename 'Fig2.eps';file-properties "XNPEU";}}